vespCV/hornet3000/README.md

 3. Ordinary wasp (Vespula vulgaris)

 ## Content
+- **manuals:** instruction how to install this model on a Raspberry Pi and a manual how to train your own model with Yolov10n on Colab.
 - **colab:** code to make the model in Colab and the config file.
 - **content_data3000_ _date_:** results of the training with confusion matrix and best- and last weights file.
 - **codeLocalComp:** Code on local computer to check images and test the model with a slideshow and with USB camera.